A. The costs for 2016-2017 follow.

-$6,622 Room (This charge is for a standard double room, but your actual charge may be more expensive depending upon the type of room you choose.)
+$7,718 Room (This charge is for a basic double room, but your actual charge may be more expensive depending upon the type of room you choose.)

 A. Some students feel that they need time to adjust to college life and their studies.
 If this is the case, then you are not obligated to work.
 We can assist you by suggesting additional loan programs; however, additional need-based grant will not be awarded to replace any work-study funds that you may decline.

 A. Yes.
 Because your eligibility can change from year to year, you will need to reapply for aid each year during your time at Bucknell.
 Returning students must submit all documents by April 15.
 (However, you will only need to complete the CSS PROFILE in the first year you are applying for financial aid.)